 Mid-volume packs bridge the gap between wanting to carry the bare minimum but not quite needing the capacity for a full-day unsupported journey.
 These packs are a great size for a 3-plus hour run or a supported ultramarathon where you may need to go a few hours between aid stations but don’t need to carry your whole day’s nutrition and water.
 The UltrAspire Alpha 5.0 Race Vest has a six-liter capacity and some thoughtful features that made it our tester’s top pick in this category.

 The hydration pack has a lightweight honeycomb mesh next to the body that wicks moisture well, but the other materials of the vest are thicker when compared with other similar packs.
 This may improve long-term durability but makes the pack heavier.
-This pack has a longer profile, especially in the back, and may feel long on more petite runners or those with a shorter torso.
+The longer profile of this pack can feel long for smaller runners or those who have a shorter torso.

 The elastic cinch-cord sternum closure is fixed in place but quite comfortable with a simple-to-use hook — no fumbling around a complicated buckle with tired or cold fingers.
 A small magnetic-closure water-resistant pocket is perfect for pills or salt tabs, and a stretchy sleeve with a cinch closure on the left shoulder is made for a cellphone.